 \section{Abstract}

-Debugging software, i.e., the localization of faults and their repair, is a main activity in software engineering.
+Debugging software, i.e., the localization of faults and their repair, is a key activity in software engineering.
 Therefore, effective and efficient debugging is one of the core skills a software engineer must develop.
 However, the teaching of debugging techniques is usually very limited or only taught in indirect ways, e.g., during software projects.
 As a result, most Computer Science (CS) students learn debugging only in an ad-hoc and unstructured way.
 In this work, we present our approach called \textit{Simulated Interactive Debugging} that interactively guides students along the debugging process.
-The guidance aims to empower the students to repair their solutions and have a proper "learning" experience.
+The guidance aims to empower the students to repair their solutions and have a proper \textit{learning} experience.
 We envision that such guided debugging techniques can be integrated into programming courses early in the CS education curriculum.
-To perform an initial evaluation, we developed a prototypical implementation using traditional fault localization techniques and large language models.
+We developed a prototypical implementation using traditional fault localization techniques and large language models.
 Students can use features like the automated setting of breakpoints or an interactive chatbot.
-We designed and executed a controlled experiment that included this IDE-integrated tooling with eight undergraduate CS students.
-Based on the responses, we conclude that the participants liked the systematic guidance by the assisted debugger.
-In particular, they rated the automated setting of breakpoints as the most effective, followed by the interactive debugging and chatting, and the explanations for how breakpoints were set.
-In our future work, we will improve our concept and implementation, add new features, and perform more intensive user studies.
+We designed and executed a small-scale, controlled experiment with eight undergraduate CS students.
+Based on the responses, we conclude that the participants liked the systematic guidance.
+They rated the automated setting of breakpoints as most effective, followed by the interactive debugging and chatting, and the breakpoint explanations.
+In future, we will extend our concept and implementation, and perform more intensive user studies.